ajimenezjulio/size_up_room/README.md

 1. Computation of Vanishing points
 2. Wall segmentation using the [ade20k](http://sceneparsing.csail.mit.edu/) dataset and following the approach by [hellochick](https://github.com/hellochick/Indoor-segmentation)
 3. Hough lines transformation to reduce the oscilations in the edges
-4. Object recognition using a RNN trained on the COCO dataset (for this approach we need to know the size of one object)
+4. Object recognition using a RNN trained on COCO dataset (for this approach we need to know the size of one object)